MetaMeute/gollum/README.md

 are named `_Sidebar.ext` where the extension is one of the supported formats.
 Sidebars affect all pages in their directory and any subdirectories that do not have a sidebar file of their own.

+## HEADER FILES

+Header files allow you to add a simple header to your wiki.
+Header files must be named `_Header.ext` where the extension is one of the supported formats.
+Like sidebars, headers affect all pages in their directory and any subdirectories that do not have a header file of their own.

 ## FOOTER FILES